Athens Digital Arts Festival: 2005-2019

-The 11th edition of the Athens Digital Arts Festival took place on 21–24 May 2015 in collaboration with the E.B.E - Diplareios Sxoli as well as other parallel venues of the historical center of Athens including the Squares of Monastiraki, Aghia Irini and the Theater Square.
+The eleventh edition of the festival took place in May 2015 in collaboration with the E.B.E - Diplareios Sxoli as well as other parallel venues of the historical center of Athens including the Squares of Monastiraki, Aghia Irini and the Theater Square.
 The theme of the Festival revolved around the notion of "public space" and its different ways of interpretation.
 Places like Squares, parks, streets and the Internet are all potential public spaces that are activated through participation and engagement in order to acquire meaning.